tessgi/tvguide/README.md

 > python setup.py install
 ```

+## Useage
-then pick your favorite star and have a whirl.
+Pick your favorite star and have a whirl.
 I'm a big fan of Alpha Centauri
 ```
 > tvguide 219.9009 -60.8356